Lost-Outpost/sovngarde/GAMEPLAY.md

 ### New Mechanics

-- [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953) - Skip the traditional cart ride and begin your Septimus journey at the end of Helgen Keep.
+- [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953) - Skip the traditional cart ride and begin your Sovngarde journey at the end of Helgen Keep.
 The mod also gives you some starting equipment.

 - [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions